 Related Forum Questions

-- How do I received PDF copy of form
+- how do I send carbon copy of forms to myself?

 How to Pass Field Value to Another Field?Last Update: August 21, 2016

 If you're familiar with this workaround, we'll here's a very simple way to achieve this without writing any single line of code.

 From now on, you can now populate fields like Text Box, Email, Text Area or even an Address field using the newly released feature called "Update/Calculate Field" condition.

 Assuming you have already created a form with two fields e.g. Personal Email & Business Email.
 Now, you want to copy personal email field value and populate it to business email field whenever the personal email field is filled.
 Here's how:

 2. In the "Conditions" wizard, select "Update/Calculate Value".

 3. On the next window, do the following.